randomouscrap98/deskmess/README.md

 - If mobile support is added, perhaps different navigation modes
 - Different types of things you can put in cards (drawing, etc)
 - List all cards in simplified list tree view somewhere
-- Add files to cards.
-Do we save it directly into the card though? blobs make everything very large in b64.
+- Add regular files to cards, if possible
 - Display all cards of a "type" and a simplified view of how you get to them.
   For things like finding all todo lists
-- Grid snapping for slightly less disorganization?

 ## How to use